litonglinguistics/litonglinguistics.github.io/_pages/about.md

 ## News
-- **July, 2024：** Presented my work at the poster session of Speech Prosody 2024.
+- **July 2024：** Presented my work at the poster session of Speech Prosody 2024.
 - **June 2023：** Awarded the Excellent Thesis Award for my master’s thesis (ranked top 1 in the department).